Tsutomu Kawabuchi: Japanese national hockey

 Kawabuchi also served with the Japan men's national ice hockey team during his time at Iwakura.
 In 1962, he coached the national team to a gold medal in Group B of the 1962 Ice Hockey World Championships played in Colorado Springs, Colorado.
 His team won all five games he coached at the tournament, with victories over France, Australia, Austria, Netherlands, and Denmark.
 He later served as the national team's manager for ice hockey at the 1964 Winter Olympics, where Japan placed third in Group B with four wins, two losses, and one draw.

 Kawabuchi later served as president of the Hokkaido Ice Hockey Federation from 1990 to 2010, and became a board member of the Japan Ice Hockey Federation.
 He also sat on the Japanese Olympic Committee, and worked to build the Japan men's national junior ice hockey team, and the Japan women's national ice hockey team.
 In 1991, he founded the Iwakura Peregrine women's ice hockey club, which helped develop the female side of the game.
 In 1992, he was recognized with the Tomakomai City Contribution Award.
 He was later involved in organizing the inaugural IIHF Asian Oceanic U18 Championships in 1993, and was later a Japanese team leader in ice hockey at the Asian Winter Games.
+He was succeeded as president of the Hokkaido Ice Hockey Federation by Isao Kataoka in November 2010.

 Kawabuchi's role in starting a women's club team, and his efforts as part of the Japanese Olympic Committee, were seen as integral to the first women's ice hockey tournament at the 1998 Winter Olympics in Nagano.
 He also coached the women's national team at the 1998 Olympic Games, and was the team's coach and manager at the 2004 IIHF Women's World Championship.